Programs for Groups of Adults

 Programs for Adult Groups

-The Jackson Homestead and Museum offers two staff-directed, accessible programs for adult groups.
+The Jackson Homestead and Museum offers two staff-directed, accessible programs and one documentary for adult groups.

 - "The Homestead Then and Now" is an introduction to The Jackson Homestead and the Jackson family that lived here in the nineteenth century.
 Large-scale photographs and touchable artifacts enliven the discussion.
 The program ends with free time to explore the museum's current changing exhibitions.